2018–19 I-League: Personnel and sponsorship

-Head coaching changes
+Managerial changes

 Foreign players

 On 20 June 2018, it was decided by the All India Football Federation that the number of foreigners for each I-League club will be kept six as previous season.
 Asian player quota is abolished.
 Clubs can sign maximum six players of any nationality.

 Indian Arrows cannot sign any foreign players as they are the AIFF developmental team.